GrantMeStrength/RetroComputerInstructionManual/the_front_panel.md

 A distinguishing feature of the Altair and IMSAI computers is their primary user interface - the front panel covered in LEDs and switches.

-Although initally overwhelming, there is a logal pattern to the designs  which you'll soon come to understand and appreciate.
+Although initally overwhelming, there is a logical pattern to the designs  which you'll soon come to understand and appreciate.
 They provide a unique look into the working of the computer in a way that no modern system can offer.

 **Altair 8800**